- July 28, 2020

 - What are the reliefs claimed by a company after its involuntary liquidation?

-- The company can use its assets to repay its debts and make other financial settlements after its involuntary liquidation.
+- Firstly, the company can use its assets to repay its debts and make other financial settlements after its involuntary liquidation.

-- The company can make a mutual agreement with the creditor ( who had filed the petition) for voluntary dissolution.
+- Secondly, the company can make a mutual agreement with the creditor ( who had filed the petition) for voluntary dissolution.

 - What is a liquidation certificate?

 A liquidation certificate is an official document issued by the DED after the company fulfils all its obligations.
-The certificate is issued after the liquidator files the report to the DED regarding the liquidation.
+Hence, the certificate is issued after the liquidator files the report to the DED regarding the liquidation.
 The company must publish the same in at least two local newspapers.

 - What happens when a company turns insolvent?